 Consumers are in control, and they crave connection—open, real and empathetic relationships with the brands they love.
 We recommend taking a look at your company mission statement and see what values match up with your company culture.
 Then you’ll want to incorporate that tone in your day-to-day posting on social media platforms.

 Once you’re clear on your company values, take time to research and understand your audience.
 Follow trending conversations to see if there are certain values that are important to your prospects and customers.
 By highlighting how those values align with your brand, you can increase loyalty.

-Companies who engage on social media channels have higher loyalty rates from their customers.
-Engagement with your audience shows you’re not a robot who is mindlessly scheduling posts pushing the company messaging.
+Companies that engage on social media channels have higher loyalty rates from their customers.
+Engagement with your audience shows you’re not a robot mindlessly scheduling posts.
 Rather, there’s something real and authentic behind the brand – a voice.
 People are looking for reasons to connect with a brand, so give them as many as you can.

 Here are a few of the different ways you can engage with your audience on social media:

 - Start and engage in ongoing conversations and become part of the story

 - Look for ways to show up in different social channels like using trending hashtags, joining in on an event, or participating in relevant discussions